Jibbarth/slacknewsletter/README.md

 First of all, thank you for contributing ♥

-If you find any typo/misconfiguration/... please send me a PR or open an issue.
+If you find any typo/misconfiguration/... please send a PR or open an issue.

 Also, while creating your PR, please write a description which gives the context and/or explains why you are creating it.

 ## TODOs

 - [x] Make installation as simple as a `composer create-project barth/slacknewsletter`
 - [x] Browse private channel
+- [x] Make sure it'll work with [Slack App](https://api.slack.com/apps) and provide a configuration guide
 - [ ] Write Tests Suite
-- [ ] Make sure it'll work with [Slack App](https://api.slack.com/apps) and provide a configuration guide
 - [ ] Add translations
-- [ ] Easily extend with other Team Collaboration Software (HipChat...)
+- [ ] Easily extend with other Team Collaboration Software (Discord, HipChat...)